williambohrmann3/text-split-explorer/README.md

 You can adjust different parameters and choose different types of splitters.
 By pasting a text file, you can apply the splitter to that text and see the resulting splits.
 You are also shown a code snippet that you can copy and use in your application

-## Hosted App

-To use the hosted app, head to [https://langchain-text-splitter.streamlit.app/](https://langchain-text-splitter.streamlit.app/)

 ## Running locally